DFE-Digital/register-trainee-teachers/docs/adr/0007-store-academic-cycles-on-trainees.md

 Rules for determining start academic cycle:

-1. Use the trainee's start date.
+1. Use the trainee’s start date.
 2. If trainee start date is missing, use their ITT start date.
 3. If the ITT start date is missing, default to the current cycle.

 Rules for determining end academic cycle:

-1. Use the trainee's award date or withdrawal date.
+1. Use the trainee’s award date or withdrawal date.
 2. If neither of those dates are present, use their ITT end date.
 3. If ITT end date is missing, use their course duration (from HESA) in combination with their ITT start date.